tayenx3/thatcher-lang/README.md

 # thatcher-lang
-> Thatcher - A simple, type-safe, statically-typed programming language that runs on the BEAM Virtual Machine and is transpiled to Erlang.
+> Thatcher - A simple, lightweight programming language that runs on the BEAM Virtual Machine and is transpiled to Erlang.

 # Prerequisites
 > Erlang